keptn/keptn/README.md

 ## Step Two: Setup process group naming rule in Dynatrace <a id="step-two"></a>

-1. Create a Naming Rule for Process Groups
+1. Create a naming rule for process groups
     1. Go to **Settings**, **Process groups**, and click on **Process group naming**.
     1. Create a new process group naming rule with **Add new rule**.
     1. Edit that rule: